Super Easy Kinda Fancy 5 Minute Dessert Ideas

 Quick Chocolate Mousse

-Whip heavy cream with cocoa powder and a little sugar, or blend cream cheese with melted chocolate for an even faster version.
-Spoon it into mason jars and top with raspberries or chocolate shavings.
-I once made this at 11 p.m. after a long day, and it was gone before midnight — proof that five minutes can feel like luxury.
+Rich, airy, and decadent — all without breaking a sweat.
+Whip heavy cream with cocoa powder and sugar, or blend cream cheese with melted chocolate for a denser texture.
+Spoon into mason jars and top with raspberries or chocolate shavings.
+I’ve made this one at midnight more times than I’d like to admit — it’s five minutes of effort for a five-star finish.

 Cookie Butter Dip